 4. Shoulder Rolls

 Not only is this simple stretch effective in increasing the range of motion in your shoulders and upper back, it also promotes a healthier posture and releases throat tension.
-Shoulder rolls could also be performed with light weights for stabilization and
+Shoulder rolls could also be performed with light weights for stabilization and strengthening.
+This will make the muscles of your upper back and neck muscles stronger.

 - Sit keeping your back straight and your chin tucked in.